sweet-tooth-clojure/todo-example/README.md

 that!)
 In particular, I'll refer to Integrant and re-frame concepts and explain them only briefly, if at all.

+I dive into Sweet Tooth internals more than I would in a tutorial that was focused solely on building stuff with the framework because you're experienced and I'm hoping to reveal some of its design and get your valuable feedback :)

 ## Walkthrough

 For the rest of this doc I'll show you Sweet Tooth's ideas and